NZS-USYD/CyberSec/README.md

 Machines within the network can only be accessed by Administrator/Personal Machine.
 In order to allow the Administrator/Personal Machine to access JumpBoxProvisioner via SSH (port 22) for the configuration and provisioning purposes an in-bound security rule is configured in the network security group named RedTeamNSG.
 - _Similarly, Administrator/Personal machine (an IP address of 115.129.151.129) was allowed to access ELK Server (via its public IP 20.98.218.27) by configuring an in-bound security rule in the network security group called RedTeamELKNSG.
 The in-boud security rule was designed in a way that the Administrator/Personal machine can access ELK Server via port 5601._

-A summary of the access policies in place can be found in the table below.
+A summary of the access policies in place can be found in the Table 2.

+Table 2: Access policy of the deployed VMs

 | Name               | Publicly accessible | Allowed IP Address                                                                   |
 |--------------------|---------------------|--------------------------------------------------------------------------------------|